realmocean/realmocean-site/versioned_docs/version-1.6.0/expanding/decentralization.md

 ---

 ## Vertical scaling
-Even though you're going to use decentralization with horizontal scaling, decentralization on itself gives a huge advantage even when working with a single server of Appwrite, by letting you scale up and down your server with zero downtime.
+Even though you're going to use decentralization with horizontal scaling, decentralization on itself gives a huge advantage even when working with a single server of Appconda, by letting you scale up and down your server with zero downtime.

 The way you can do that is by doing something like this: